420Ayan420/analog-task-manager/README.md

 # what's been done so far
 ## version v0.0
-1. Feasibility analysis as proof of concept of pipeline.
+1. Feasibility analysis as proof of concept of pipeline. [see here for more information](https://ayanali.net/projects/2023-12-3-analog-task-manager/)
 ```
 analog task manager
 ├── OpenHardwareMonitorLib.dll      # available through their source code.